 The waist buttons holes are self-welted and though the sleeves are done with a proper button vent on the back seam I never actually did the buttonholes on them… and have been roundly told off for laziness by a tailor friend.
 I will do them …some day.
 All the under stitching on lapels and fronts was done by hand .
 I am lucky to have the use of an industrial steam iron as the cavalry twill is tough stuff to press and don’t think I could have managed with my home iron.

-Just as a last note on the pleats: the back of each pleat is a seam which though making for a lot more pieces to cut out and sew together really helps the back of the coat keep its shape.
+Just as a last note on the pleats: each individual pleat is seamed to the next one.
+It is more pieces to cut out and sew together but really helps the back of the coat keep its shape.
 The lining is not pleated however, it is just an A-line shape in the back.

 I absolutely love this coat and consider it one of my most successful makes to date.
 I’ve worn it a few times this June even, can you believe it?
 Not the warmest summer here so far…